-Students are assessed for the class work component on the basis of the two pieces of work.
+Students are assessed for the class work component on the basis of two pieces of work.
 The first piece of work is an assignment which counts 15%.
-The second piece of work will be a test which counts 15%.
-Please note that no late assignments will be accepted for marking.
-Late assignments will receive 0% unless the student has a valid Leave of Absence (LOA).
+The second piece of work is a test which counts 15%.
+Please note that late assignments will receive 0% unless the student has a valid Leave of Absence (LOA).
 Where a student hands in an LOA, he or she is obliged to contact the lecturer as soon as is reasonably possible to negotiate a hand-in date for the assignment.

-The assignment topic and assessment criteria (to be discussed in class) have been specifically drafted with the intention of promoting and developing research and analytical skills.
-Please read Law Faculty Plagiarism Policy that will be strictly enforced in this course.
+The assignment topic and assessment criteria (which will be discussed in class) have been specifically drafted with the intention of promoting and developing research and analytical skills.
+Please read the Law Faculty Plagiarism Policy, as it will be strictly enforced in this course.